danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 ### Parameter(s)

 - `amount: Compact<u256>` The *Amount of Funds* that should be transfered from the *Sovereign Account* of the *Origin Chain* on the *Recipient Chain*.
 - `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient Chain* to be credited.
+A type 3 (multi-level) ID indicates that an RDC message may be needed.

 ## RMP: Relay Message Parachain